 - Complications of Prolonged Labour

-The closer D-day gets, the lower is the patience level!
-There is excitement, happiness and incredible restlessness to meet the little one.
-Therefore, the thought of the birth being delayed, prolonged or obstructed on D-day is emotionally disheartening.
+The closer D-day gets, the lower is your patience level!
+There is excitement, happiness, and incredible restlessness to meet the little one.
+Therefore, the thought of the birth being delayed, prolonged or obstructed can be quite emotionally disheartening.

-Prolonged labour can cause serious harm to the baby or the mother and may be life-threatening.
-Below we shall explore what it is and how it can affect you.
+Prolonged labour can cause serious harm to the baby or the mother, and may be life-threatening.
+Read on below to explore what it is, and how it can affect you.

-Prolonged Labour is also known as failure to progress or slow progress of labour.
-When the duration of labour is abnormally more, it is bracketed as prolonged labour.
+Prolonged labour is also known as failure to progress, or slow progress of labour.
+When the duration of labour is abnormally long, it is bracketed as prolonged labour.
 Prolonged labour has no definite definition as at different stages, the delay differs, and the causes also differ.

-- Prolonged Early Stage of Labour: When labour prolongs for more than 8 hours without progressing to the first stage.
+- Prolonged Early Stage of Labour: When labour is prolonged for more than 8 hours without progressing to the first stage.

-- Prolonged First Stage of Labour: when labour prolongs for more than 12 hours without progressing into the second stage.
+- Prolonged First Stage of Labour: When is labour prolonged for more than 12 hours without progressing to the second stage.